openAFT/adaptfx/README.md

 for more infromation on the usage of the CLI read the manual.

-The user can also decide to use the scripts from `reinforce` in their python scripts
+The user can also decide to use the scripts from `reinforce` in their python scripts e.g.

 ```python
 import reinforce.tumor_maximisation as tumor_max